Ivan-Solovyev/ostap-tutorials/getting-started/Trees.md

 ## _Data, Data2 and DataAndLumi_

-There is useful way to collect many ROOT files into single chains, avoiding non-existent, broken and invalid  trees (that is not so rare for the outptu of Ganga)
+There is useful way to collect many ROOT files into single chains, avoiding non-existent, broken and invalid  trees (that is not so rare for the output of Ganga)
 ```python
 from   ostap.trees.data import DataAndLumi as Data
 ganga = '/afs/cern.ch/work/i/ibelyaev/public/GANGA/workspace/ibelyaev/LocalXML'